Department of Mathematics and Statistics

 Advanced counting methods: permutations and combinations, generalized permutations and combinations, recurrence relations, generating functions; algorithms: graphs and digraphs, graph algorithms: minimum-cost spanning trees, shortest path, network flows; depth first and breadth-first searches; combinational algorithms: resource scheduling, bin-packing: algorithmic analysis and NP completeness.

-Prerequisite(s): (1 Course from MATH 1150-4999 or Math Waiver per Advisor with a minimum score of 115)
+Prerequisite(s): (MATH 1510, Math Waiver per Advisor with a minimum score of 1510, or SLUMP with a minimum score of 1520)

 MATH 3760 - Financial Mathematics